Longwater1234/go-tic-tac/README.md

 ```

 5. First time build will take quite some time to complete.
 But subsequent builds will be much faster.
-6. For an optimized, smaller executable (50% smaller than one above), use command below.
-Another option for compression
+6. For an optimized, smaller package (50% smaller), use command below.
+Icon will be automatically attached.
-   is to use `upx` tool.

 ```bash
 # Flag --id (appID) is required.
 See docs https://developer.fyne.io/started/distribution